derek-knox/Coding-For-Designers/Coding and Concept/Sync and Async.md

 Without comments, there are naturally a lot less lines for us humans to read.
 As far as the engine is concerned however, these are the same program.
 As you gain more experience you will understand when and when not to use comments.
 When in doubt, use them to help other coders and your future self to understand your original intention.

 Admittedly, the code above does not do a whole lot.
 The work inside of the `makeBackgroundBlack` function will happen really fast too.
-The event loop will be blocked, but from a user perspective, the work will happen instantly and then the event loop will become unblocked.
+The event loop will be blocked, but from a user's perspective, the work will happen instantly and then the event loop will become unblocked.
 If the function instead counted to a trillion before changing the background color, then the user would percieve the program as slower (and rightly so).

 The takeaway here is that you should try to do small and efficient work in your functions.
 As you author code over time, you will develop an intuitive understanding of what that really means.
 Just put this idea in the back of your mind.
 Remember, the faster the stack and event queue are cleared, the greater the chance you will hit your target frame rate.
 60fps?
 Yes please.